wai12/bravo-kernel.github.io/source/_posts/2015-09-21-how-to-create-scheduled-tasks-for-powershell-on-windows-server-2012.md

 - select ``Start a program``
 - set the ``Program/script`` field to (just) ``Powershell``
 - set the ``Arguments`` field to ``-noprofile -executionpolicy bypass -file "c:\your-script.ps1"``
+- even though this is optional it would be wise to fill the ``Start in (optional)`` field with the full path of the directory your script is located in

 > **Note:** do NOT use the ``-noexit`` argument as this will keep your task running
 > indefinitely, preventing it to reach ``Ready`` state after completion.